Experimental evidence for surface tension origin of the circular hydraulic jump: Introduction

-Consequently, the purpose of this paper is to {test} the validity of the \cite{bhagat2018origin,bhagat2019circular} theory by comparing its predictions with the experimental results for steady state jumps presented in the literature by {other} independent research groups.
-We briefly review the previous physical models and experimental results in \S\ref{Previous studies}.
-Some studies have shown that gravity is important: in order to determine the relative importance of gravity, we revisit the scaling relationship of \citep{bhagat2019circular} which included both gravity and surface tension in \S\ref{scaling_theory}, and identify a critical flow rate above which gravity is important.
-In \S\ref{Momentum balance across the jump on a horizontal surface} we develop the theory to estimate the height of the liquid film downstream of the hydraulic jump.
-Experimental results are compared with theory in \S\ref{Results} and our conclusions given in \S\ref{sec:conc}.
+The paper is organised as follows.
+We briefly discuss the previous physical models and experimental results in \S~\ref{Previous_studies2}, \rkb{which will set the backdrop for comparison between models, their validity, and most importantly the physics underpinning the formation of hydraulic jumps.} \rkb{Most of the previous studies} have stated that gravity is important: in order to determine the relative importance of gravity, we revisit the scaling relationship of \citep{bhagat2019circular} which included both gravity and surface tension in \S\ref{scaling_theory}, and identify a critical flow rate \textit{above which} gravity is important.
+In \S\ref{Momentum balance across the jump on a horizontal surface} we develop the theory to estimate the height of the liquid film downstream of the hydraulic jump. \rkb{In \S\ref{Revisiting scaling relationship} we derive a scaling relationship using continuity of radial momentum as the jump condition and compare it with \cite{rojas2010inertial}'s scaling relationship.} Experimental results are compared with theory in \S\ref{Results}. \rkb{ We discuss the limitations and implications of various models in \S\ref{Sec:Discussion}, and our conclusions are given in \S\ref{sec:conc}}.